 We do not sell our edible flowers or sugar decorations separately from our completed cakes.
 Our sugar embellishments are very time-consuming to make and too fragile to ship on their own.

-We provide delectable, kosher, pareve cakes for large celebrations.
-They are baked under the rabbinical supervision of OK Laboratories.
-The recipes we use for these cakes would also satisfy the dietary needs of individuals requiring non-dairy, lactose-free cakes.
-We’ve also developed a line of delicious gluten-free cakes.
-We do not, however, make vegan, egg-, or sugar-free cakes.
-We do suggest, however, that if you have dietary constraints, that you consider selecting a smaller cake that meets those needs, and then order a larger cake with a more traditional recipe for the rest of your guests.
+We have developed a line of delicious gluten-free cakes.
+We do not, however, make vegan, eggless, or sugar-free cakes.
+We suggest that if you have dietary constraints, that you consider selecting a smaller cake that meets those needs, and then order a larger cake with a more traditional recipe for the rest of your guests.

 We love to accommodate other confectionery artists and enjoy meeting professional chefs from around the world.
 However, because of time constraints and deadlines, we usually cannot have visitors while we are creating our cakes.
 We are, however, always on the lookout for talented individuals to join our team.
 We accept resumes from potential employees (artistic and creative backgrounds are preferred) with previous experience in the culinary field.